bigheadG/mmWave/TMD/README.md

 https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3

 This repository contains the Batman Kit- 201(ISK) Sensing mmWave Sensor SDK Device Version:ES2.0 .
 The sample code below consists of instruction for using the mmWave lib.
 This mmWave-TMD Python Program will work with Traffice Monitor Detector based Batman BM201 mmWave Kit solution (BM201-TMD).
 This Python Program works with a Raspberry Pi 4 and/or NVIDIA Jetson Nano computer with Batman BM201-TMD Kit attached via Kit’s HAT Board; and that the BM201 Kit is an easy-to-use mmWave sensor evaluation kit for tracking multiple object’s movements simultaneously from 1meter ~ 50meter range with a high degree of accuracy suitable for privacy conscious applications; and where the Python Program would detect multiple people movements in a 2-Dimentional Area with ID tag, posX, posY, posZ, velx, vely, velz, accX, accY, accZ parameters, along with Point Clouds with elevation, azimuth, doppler, range, and snr parameters.
-Note: this Python program uses matplotlib for people movement’s 3D plot, and that the current 3D plot update rate is lagging; and where a faster 3D plot library will be desired (while the parameter data are read in real-time as normal).
+Note: this Python program uses matplotlib for objects movement’s 3D plot, and that the current 3D plot update rate is lagging; and where a faster 3D plot library will be desired (while the parameter data are read in real-time as normal).

 Hardware Sensor: